 Dr. Silver received her doctorate in 2006 from the University of Oxford, where she attended as a Rhodes Scholar and trained in genetics and immunology under the supervision of Professor Richard Cornall and Professor Sir John Bell.
 An accumulation of inspirations, including traveling through southern Africa after Oxford, led to a refocus towards global health.
 Witnessing both the strength of women to sustain their families and communities, and the vulnerability of these same women to the consequences of poverty inspired Karlee to apply herself to health issues of women in developing countries.

 - Ken Simiyu, Program Officer

-- Kristen Yee, Associate Program Officer
+- Kristen Yee, Program Officer

 Program and Strategic Support

 - Claude Briand, Director of Finance and Administration

 - Abong Pie, Senior Financial Analyst / Grant Administrator

 - Cara McGonegal, Senior Manager, Operations & Communications

 - Zina Nelku, Communications Coordinator